The best drawing app for Android: draw like a pro on your Android phone or tablet

 There are nearly 200 brushes to choose from, ranging from pencils to charcoals, and you can create your own too.
 You can also record your own drawing as a timelapse, and other features include a lasso fill tool, touch gestures and support for PSDs.
 The app costs $9.99 and while there's no free version, there is a seven-day free trial.

 Overall, for the fee, this is a high-end and feature-laden drawing app for Android that manages to feel as close to the Procreate experience as you could wish for on a non-Apple device.
 While Krita (above) just pips it for value and new tools, Infinite Painter has a simpler UI and is approachable, just like Procreate.
+See our Infinite Painter tips for ideas on how to get the most out of this Android drawing app.

-The best drawing app for Android for pro artists
+The best Android drawing app for pros

 Specifications